Lauriacum: Diocese of Lauriacum

 Lauriacum is a titular see of the Roman Catholic Church, and the cathedra was centered in the district of Lorch in the city of Enns.

 The ancient diocese may have been a somewhat structured missionary mission founded by Aquileia and moved to the Limes with the relocation of the capital of Noricum from Teurnia (in Carinthia, Diocese of Tiburnia) to Ovilava (Wels).
-In the turmoil of the immigration of the peoples, it was abandoned after the withdrawal of the Romans in 488, and was not replaced by the Baier and Iro-Scottish missions at the dioceses of Salzburg and Diocese of Passau).
+In the turmoil of the Migration Period, it was abandoned after the withdrawal of the Romans in 488, and was not replaced by the Bavarian and Hiberno-Scottish missions at the dioceses of Salzburg and Passau).